zwtodd/canvasrgbdrawer/README.md

 Or use whatever webserver (apache, etc) you'd like, or any webhost you may have.

 # Demo
-~[This appears to be broken for some reason.
-Please download and run code if you wish to see it.]~

-[Seems to be working again.
-I dunno, computers are wierd, man.]

 You can see a demo of canvasrgbdrawer here: https://zwtodd.github.io/canvasrgbdrawer/